dezsirazvan/ezlogs_ruby_agent/README.md

   # Environment: Auto-detected from Rails.env
   # All collectors: Enabled by default
   # Security: PII detection enabled
+  # Note: Events are captured in memory for development/testing
 end
 ```

+**For production, you must configure delivery settings (endpoint and API key).**

 ### Basic Configuration